tashamina/statistical_tests_summaReranker/README.md

 ## Discussion

-Based the p-value that were calculated, the null hypothesis can be rejected and we can see that the difference betweeen the baseline results and those of the SummaReranker are statistically significant.
+Based on the p-value that were calculated, the null hypothesis can be rejected and we can see that the difference betweeen the baseline results and those of the SummaReranker are statistically significant.

 ## References